Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Introduction

-The aim of this paper is to show for classical DDEs that the local dynamics near a nonhyperbolic cycle can be studied via periodic normal forms.
-We generalize the results from Iooss \cite{Iooss1988,Iooss1999} on periodic normal forms for finite-dimensional ODEs towards infinite-dimensional DDEs.
+The aim of this paper is to show for classical DDEs that the local dynamics on the center manifold near a nonhyperbolic cycle can be studied in terms of periodic normal forms.
+We generalize the results from Iooss (and Adelmeyer) \cite{Iooss1988,Iooss1999} on periodic normal forms from finite-dimensional ODEs towards infinite-dimensional DDEs.
 This task will be accomplished by using the rigorous perturbation framework of dual semigroups (sun-star calculus).
-In an upcoming paper, we present explicit computational formulas for the critical normal form coefficients, along the lines of the periodic normalization method \cite{Kuznetsov2005,Witte2013}, for all codimension one bifurcations of limit cycles in classical DDEs, completely avoiding Poincar\'{e} maps.
-Finally, we plan to implement the obtained computational formulas into a software package like \verb|DDE-BifTool|.
+In an upcoming paper, we present explicit computational formulas for the critical normal form coefficients, along the lines of the periodic normalization method \cite{Kuznetsov2005,Witte2014,Witte2013}, for all codimension one bifurcations of limit cycles in classical DDEs.
+Finally, we plan to implement the obtained computational formulas into a public software package.